Justia Lawyer Rating

 Nguyen thereafter pleaded guilty and the judge sentenced Nguyen to two years in state prison, concurrent to his six-year Colorado term.

-Nguyen then appealed to the Third Appellate District, arguing that the Santa Clara judge erred by reinstating the complaints under Penal Code § 871.5 without holding a hearing to determine if the Colorado warden unreasonably delayed notifying him of the detainer and his right to demand extradition under Penal Code § 1389.
+Nguyen then appealed to the Sixth Appellate District, arguing that the Santa Clara judge erred by reinstating the complaints under Penal Code § 871.5 without holding a hearing to determine if the Colorado warden unreasonably delayed notifying him of the detainer and his right to demand extradition under Penal Code § 1389.

-The Third Appellate District denied Nguyen’s appeal and affirmed reinstatement of the complaints, finding that the 180-day period for trial in the other state begins only when the request for final disposition has been delivered to the prosecuting officer, which here was December 21, 2018, not July 2017.
+The Sixth Appellate District denied Nguyen’s appeal and affirmed reinstatement of the complaints, finding that the 180-day period for trial in the other state begins only when the request for final disposition has been delivered to the prosecuting officer, which here was December 21, 2018, not July 2017.
 Therefore, the Santa Clara District Attorney had until June 19, 2019 – two weeks after the judge dismissed the complaints – to bring Nguyen to trial.
 Any delay caused by the Colorado warden was made before Nguyen made a request for final disposition and before the 180 day period began.

 For more information about extradition, please click on the following articles: